Category Archives: Depression

 At the age of 13, my parents invited a young co-worker of my step-dad’s for a cookout.
 He must have been 18 or 19.
 He stayed long into the evening.
 I have no idea what my parents were thinking at the time (and they were excellent parents), but they went to bed and he was still there.
 This seemed to set up a green light for him, and he became very aggressive physically.
 My 13-year-old sensibility was at first enthralled at his interest in me and then frightened, too timid to cry out or get away.
 If my older brother hadn’t returned early from a date, and sent him on his way, I’m not really sure where that would have ended.
 So thankful for my brother that night.

 Where does abuse begin?
 Did it start with the neglect of a father?
 Even with an incredibly loving and supportive mom, she couldn’t be everywhere all the time.
-Was I vulnerable to the attention of boys (and men) growing up because of a father who started out uncaring and became increasingly absent (don’t remember seeing him after my early childhood years).
+Was I vulnerable to the attention of boys (and men) growing up because of a father who started out uncaring and became increasingly absent (don’t remember seeing him ever again after my early childhood years).
 Even with the love of a dear step-father, did I struggle with needing approval, wanting to feel special, absorbing the very adult messaging of pornography geared toward adult men?

 [I’ll stop my story here for now.]